open-ce/open-ce/doc/README.cuda_support.md

 a symbolic link to either `/usr/local/cuda-10.2` or `/usr/local/cuda-11.0`.
 Most of the code bases that are built in Open-CE are flexible enough to tolerate CUDA installations in non-standard locations, but not all of them.
-The reference table below includes the recipes that will not work in this case.
+The reference table below includes the recipes that will not work when CUDA is installed elsewhere.

 | CUDA_HOME restrictions |
 |-----------------|